 Respect – The patient has the responsibility to respect the rights of other patients, health care personnel, and providers.
 The patient has the responsibility to be considerate on the property of other persons and of the facility.

 Compliance – The patient has the responsibility to comply with his/her medical treatment plan, including follow-up care, recommended by health care providers.
-This includes keeping scheduled appointments and notifying them if any appointment needs to be rescheduled.
-Patients are responsible for telling their doctors or caregivers if they expect problems in following prescribed treatments.
-To report unexpected changes in your condition to those responsible for your care.
-To understand your health, if you have questions or need help understanding ask your doctor or other medical staff members to discuss them with you.
-Patient must accept full responsibility for your decisions and your health care if you refuse treatment.
+This includes keeping scheduled appointments and notifying the patient’s Mendota Health Care Team within 24 hours if any appointment needs to be rescheduled.
+The patient is responsible for: telling their doctors or caregivers if they expect problems in following prescribed treatments; reporting all changes in their condition; to understand their health- if you have questions or need help understanding ask your doctor or other medical staff members to discuss them with you.
+The patient must accept full responsibility for your decisions and your health care if you refuse treatment.